facebook/folly/folly/wangle/README.md

 C++.
 It boils down to wanting to return a Future by value for performance (move semantics and compiler optimizations), and programmer sanity, and needing a reference to the shared state by both the user (which holds the Future) and the asynchronous operation (which holds the Promise), and allowing either to go out of scope.

 ### What about proper continuations?
 Futures suck.
-People mean two things here, they either mean using continuations or they mean using generators which require continuations.
+People mean two things here, they either mean using continuations (as in CSP) or they mean using generators which require continuations.
 It's important to know those are two distinct questions, but in our context the answer is the same because continuations are a prerequisite for generators.

 C++ doesn't directly support continuations very well.
 But there are some ways to do them in C/C++ that rely on some rather low-level facilities like `setjmp` and `longjmp` (among others).
 So yes, they are possible (cf. [Mordor](https://github.com/ccutrer/mordor)).